officialrealTM/mcserver_installer/README.md

 ## Roadmap

+- Add support for more Distros (e.g. Ubuntu, Debian 11)
-- Adding Support for Minecraft Spigot
+- Add support for Minecraft Spigot